130+ Python Interview Questions and Answers (2026 Updated)

 3. In Python 3 and later, what is the use of a nonlocal statement?

-4. If you installed a module with the pip, but it doesn’t import in your IDLE, what are the possible reasons?
+4. If you installed a module with pip, but it doesn’t import in your IDLE, what are the possible reasons?

 5. What is os.walk() function in Python?